Danieltri30/Car-Finder/README.md

    ###
    Other Instructions:
-   While creating an account, we made sure to check that the email is a valid email and that the password is atleast 5 chars
+   While creating an account, we made sure to check that the email is a valid email and that the password is at least 6 chars